United lays out employee rules as vaccine requirement looms

 AP Airlines Writer

-United Airlines said Wednesday that more than half its employees who weren’t vaccinated last month have gotten their shots since the company announced that vaccines would be required.
+United Airlines says that more than half its employees who weren’t vaccinated last month have gotten their shots since the company announced that vaccines would be required.

+After that, the airline said, they will face termination or unpaid leave.

-Kirk Limacher, United’s vice president of human resources, made the statement about vaccinations Wednesday in memos to employees that spell out how United will handle requests for exemptions from the shots based on medical reasons or religious beliefs.
+Kirk Limacher, United’s vice president of human resources, made the statement about vaccinations Wednesday in memos to employees that spell out how United will handle requests for exemptions.

 United says requests for medical exemptions will be judged by medical staffers including nurses, while requests for waivers based on religious beliefs will be handled by personnel-office employees.

-The process for handling exemption seekers will vary slightly depending on the employee’s job.
+The process for handling workers whose exemptions are approved will vary slightly depending on the employee’s job.

-Employees whose requests for exemptions are denied will get another five weeks to get vaccinated or face termination.
-The policy gets more complicated when workers win a medical or religious exemption.

 Workers who routinely come in contact with passengers, such as flight attendants, gate agents and pilots, and whose exemptions are approved will face indefinite unpaid leave starting Oct.
 2. They won’t be allowed back on the job until the pandemic “meaningfully recedes,” according to one of the memos.